jacobeand/startup/README.md

-learned how to add gutters in bootstrap grid with gx customizable padding with px/py learned how to update bootstrap version
+learned how to add gutters in bootstrap grid with gx customizable padding with px/py learned how to update bootstrap version learned how to round boxes with rounded set column width with col-# set spacing with justify-content around learned how to google and find bootstrap templates